 Off-grid battery chemistries: Li-Ion and lead-acid

 There are two basic rechargeable battery chemistries in off-grid power: lithium-ion and lead-acid.

 Choosing between the two depends on your budget, the amount of electricity you need to store, and the level of portability you’re looking for.
 Li-Ion tends to be come in smaller sizes, whereas lead-acid is always on the larger side and is a lot cheaper for storing larger amounts of electricity.

-Other chemistry types found in removable batteries, such as NiMH, are not good enough to be considered for these needs.
+Other chemistry types found in removable batteries, such as NiMH, aren’t offered in sizes and form factors appropriate for these needs.

 Lead-acid is the type of chemistry found in traditional car batteries.
 It’s relatively cheap and can be used and abused in ways the more delicate Li-Ion chemistry cannot.
 But lead-acid batteries are a lot heavier per Watt-hour of capacity, so this chemistry is mostly used for fixed or vehicle-based setups.

 This isn’t the place to go into the different lead-acid battery options, but it’s worth knowing a few related terms and concepts so that you can better make sense of online discussions of solar installations: